Holden Kingswood

 HQ Monaro GTS sedan and HQ Monaro GTS350 sedan shared Kingswood luxury level coding with later examples actually displaying the GTS coupe's Q code on the VIN plate but still retaining the HQ V8 Kingswood's 80469 model coding on the body plate.
 The Brougham was replaced in 1971 by the Statesman brand, based upon the station wagon chassis of the then new HQ series.
-For a complete listing of the HK–WB series Holden cars, see: list of Holden vehicles by series.

 A new Kingswood model was introduced at the start of the HX Holden series in mid 1976, the Kingswood panel van.

 Outside of Australia, the Holden range (including Kingswoods in various body styles) and its derivatives have been sold in New Zealand, parts of Asia and Africa, and parts of the South Pacific, branded as Holden or Chevrolet.

 Following the late-1960s import cessation of the Canadian-sourced Chevrolet Impala and Chevelle in South Africa, the Holden Kingswood / Premier and Holden Brougham models were badge engineered as Chevrolet Kommando and Chevrolet Constantia, respectively.
 Holden-based style-side utilities in South Africa were known as the Chevrolet El Camino.
 Between 1974 and 1978, the one-tonne cab-chassis utility was sold as the Chevrolet El Toro.

 The Kingswood passenger car and Kingswood panel van ceased production with the demise of the HZ series in 1980, the passenger range succeeded by the smaller Commodore released two years earlier.
 However, the Kingswood name survived via the utility that comprised part of the WB series range manufactured between 1980 and 1985, sold alongside the WB Statesman and the WB Holden utility, panel van and One Tonner.